jaredpavan/github-api-cli/README.md

 # GitHub API Command Line Interface (test)
 This is a command line interface (CLI) written in bash to test out working with GitHub's API on public repos.
-Given commands, it will print out n issues or pulls ordered by their comment activity.
-It's functionality is currently limited and is meant for a proof of concept.
+Given commands, it will print out *n* issues or pulls ordered by their comment activity.
+Its functionality is currently limited and is meant for a proof of concept.

 It could also use some more error handling (like Developer Over Limit and repo "Not Found" catchers)